History

 The Course

 Brasenose has a strong tradition in History.
 There are two Tutorial Fellows.
-Dr Alan Strathern teaches European and world history of the early modern period and most of his research has focussed on Asia.
+Dr Alan Strathern teaches European and world history of the early modern period while his research ranges across global history, especially concerning Asia.
 Professor Abigail Green specializes in modern European and international Jewish history.
-Dr Will Clement, a Departmental Lecturer and Associate of Brasenose College, is replacing Professor Green between 2020-23 and teaches modern British and European history.
-In addition, Dr Rowena E. Archer, a Supernumerary Fellow of Brasenose, teaches later medieval history, and Dr Helen Gittos teaches early medieval history, shared with Balliol College.
-The College has an excellent record of results in History.
+In addition, Dr Helen Gittos teaches early medieval history, shared with Balliol College.

 The College also has a number of very good graduate students studying for the MSt and DPhil in History.
 There is also a vibrant student-run History society — the Ashmole Society — which organises events throughout the academic year.